livingmap/documentation-LivingMapSDK/source/getting-started/installation-on-ios.rst

     :depth: 2
     :local:

-This page will outline how to install the *LivingMapSDK* into an iOS application.
+This page will outline how to install the *LivingMapAviationAccelerator* (LMAA) into an iOS application.

 Versions
 --------

-| Latest and stable : 10.3.7
+| Latest : 11.2.1
-| Stable: 10.3.6
+| Stable : 11.2.0

 Settings